The Carter is closed today.

-Acting Out: Cabinet Cards and the Making of Modern Photography offers the first-ever in-depth examination of the 19th-century photographic phenomenon of cabinet cards, debuting groundbreaking research.
-Building on the museum’s history as a leader in American photography, Acting Out examines how this trend in photographic portraiture set the foundation for the snapshot and today’s digital photosharing.
+Acting Out: Cabinet Cards and the Making of Modern Photography offers the first-ever in-depth examination of the 19th-century photographic phenomenon of cabinet cards, examining how this trend in photographic portraiture set the foundation for the snapshot and today’s digital photosharing.

 American icon Winslow Homer, famous ocean painter, joins Frederic Remington, legendary cowboy artist, for the first exhibition to explore the unexpected resonances and moments of convergence between the themes, artistic sensibilities, and technical processes of these two artists.